education.vic.gov.au

 • The department has developed a School Mental Health Planning Tool to support and simplify schools’ decision-making processes when planning their mental health and wellbeing interventions from the Menu.

-• To support schools to purchase items off the Menu, schools will receive funding from the newly established Fund.
+• To support schools to purchase items off the Menu, all Victorian government schools now receive the Fund.

 • Refer to the Guidance tab for detailed information and resources on the Fund and Menu, including guidance on the funding model, the categories of mental health supports available to schools and the School Mental Health Planning Tool.